|

 Case 2

-J.R. is a ten year-old male who was thrown
+J.R. is a ten year-old male

-from a horse and dragged for approximately
+who was thrown from a horse and dragged for

-fifty feet before being extricated.
-He was
+approximately fifty feet before being

-emergently transported to an outside
+extricated.
+He was emergently transported to

-facility via air evacuation; and intubated
+an outside facility via air evacuation; and

-enroute; he had a right femoral shaft
+intubated enroute; he had a right femoral

-fracture and an open pelvis fracture.
-His
+shaft fracture and an open pelvis fracture.

-meq/L. Treatment at the outside hospital
+-10 meq/L. Treatment at the outside hospital

 consisted of administration of two units of